carpentries/instructor-training/_extras/checkout.md

 including the ability to contribute to other open-source projects!
 However, we understand that there are many reasons why trainees may wish to avoid engaging on GitHub.
 That's ok!

+If you do not use GitHub, you may submit your lesson contribution via [this form](https://docs.google.com/forms/d/e/1FAIpQLSeMBOj5Rdh8Mgk0ebRbeRyHhGHKbItdft6avWuEzmeg8CgWbA/viewform).
+A Carpentries Core Team member will create an issue based on the relevant repository, and will send you a link so that you may view any responses.

+### Add Your Lesson Contribution to Your Carpentries Record

+In order for your contribution to count for checkout, it needs to be added to your Carpentries record on our AMY database.

 For this checkout task, please log in to your [AMY profile](https://docs.carpentries.org/topic_folders/for_instructors/current_instructors.html#accessing-and-updating-your-instructor-profile) and select “Training progress” at the top of the screen.
 You can now enter in a link to your lesson contribution.
 This will be evaluated in 7-10 days.
 If you are having trouble logging into AMY, you may contact  [instructor.training@carpentries.org](mailto:instructor.training@carpentries.org) and we will help you log in.
-If you do not use GitHub, you may submit your lesson contribution via [this form](https://docs.google.com/forms/d/e/1FAIpQLSeMBOj5Rdh8Mgk0ebRbeRyHhGHKbItdft6avWuEzmeg8CgWbA/viewform).
-A Carpentries Core Team member will create an issue based on the relevant repository, and will send you a link so that you may view any responses.

-In either case, you can track your progress by [logging into AMY here](https://amy.carpentries.org).
+You can track your progress by [logging into AMY here](https://amy.carpentries.org).

 > ## Help Wanted: Breaking Down Barriers